-A bit more off the beaten track, and a world away from the modern shopping centres of Orchard Road, is Dempsey Road, a former army barracks which now houses a mix of antique and furniture shops, as well as a couple of good wine bars and restaurants - should you start wilting in the heat.
-Another quieter, less well-known place to shop, especially good if you are setting up home, is Lock Road which has a couple of good, though expensive, furniture shops.
+A bit more off the beaten track, and a world away from the modern shopping centres of Orchard Road, is Dempsey Road, a former army barracks which houses a mix of antique and furniture shops, as well as many good wine bars and restaurants - should you start wilting in the heat.
 In Chinatown you can buy cheap and cheerful jewellery and clothes, as well as good quality Chinese furniture and antiques.
 Or you could bargain for silks and saris alongside tourists and locals in Arab Street and Little India.

-Also popular are the appropriately named “expat fairs”, a few of which are held every month in big hotels or stores frequented by expats.
-A collection of businesses, usually set up and run by expat wives, sell a good selection of locally-made and imported clothes, furniture, toys and accessories, amongst other things.
+Also popular are the appropriately named “expat fairs”, the most popular of which, Boutique Fair, is held twice a year in the huge F1 Pit Building and draws local and expat businesses alike selling a good selection of locally-made and imported clothes, furniture, toys and accessories, amongst other things.
 You will always bump into people you know at these fairs.
 You can buy pretty much anything you need in Singapore, plus a whole lot more.
 Only larger sized clothes and shoes are difficult to find, mainly because the local population are so petite, so stock up before you come.

 Western food stuffs including organic food, gluten-free and other specialist ranges, are readily available at most supermarkets, the most ubiquitous of which are Cold Storage and NTUC Fairprice.
-Carrefour also has a local presence and is popular amongst Singaporeans and expats.
 Jason’s and The Marketplace are slightly more expensive than most but they have more imported goods from Europe and the States (both US and Australia), and the quality of food is high.
 All of these supermarkets offer online shopping and home delivery services as well.

 Some locals and a few expats (or their maids) shop for food at wet markets which, as you can probably guess, are so called because of the water that sloshes around on the floors.
 Shopping here is totally different from anything you are likely to experience back home: the smell of fish, poultry, herbs and spices is strong; the heat and noise can be overwhelming.
 A trip here is definitely an assault on the senses but if you are feeling adventurous and fancy trying some chickens’ feet or making a fish head curry, then this is where you might find what you’re looking for.

-Restaurants are too numerous and varied to attempt to list, but if you head to the river (Boat Quay, Clarke Quay or Robertson Quay) or to Holland Village, then you will have plenty to chose from.
-Less touristy places to try include Club Street and the surrounding areas (between Chinatown and the CBD) or Rochester Park.
+Restaurants are too numerous and varied to attempt to list, but if you head to the river (Boat Quay, Clarke Quay or Robertson Quay) or to Holland Village, then you will have plenty to choose from.
+Less touristy places to try include Club Street and the surrounding areas (between Chinatown and the CBD) or Dempsey.
 New places spring up all the time.

 Prices at restaurants vary enormously but, wherever you are, your bill will soar if you order anything alcoholic.
 For those who want to drink at leisure without breaking the bank, try one of the fabulous Sunday brunches held at all the big hotels, where you can eat and drink as much as you want for a set price.

 When moving abroad, health and safety are common concerns but there is little to worry about if you are relocating to Singapore: the standard of health care is amongst the highest in the world and crime rates are very low.
 Although there are public hospitals, most are private and you will have to pay for any treatment or medication you receive.
 Most expats have insurance provided by their employer.
 Many clinics have a walk-in service and if you need to see a specialist, you can usually get an appointment the same day if not an online appointment with your prescription delivered to your door in minutes.

 There is no malaria in Singapore, but Dengue Fever is something you should guard against: although it occurs infrequently, it’s nasty and in extreme cases, fatal.
 As for crime, well of course there is some, though much of it is petty, not violent: you hear of the odd bag being snatched, or purse being stolen, but it is safe to walk around on your own at any time of the day or night and women are not pestered.
-Security at embassies, expat clubs and international schools has tightened up since the terrorist attacks in Bali, but expats here don’t feel threatened in any way in their day-to-day lives
+Security at embassies, family clubs and international schools is in place, but expats here don’t feel threatened in any way in their day-to-day lives

 Typically Singaporean, banks here are modern and efficient.
 You can open an account and get your ATM card and cheque book in a matter of minutes.
 Requirements vary from bank to bank but generally you will need to have your employment card and contract (or a dependent’s pass for non-working spouses) and a mailing address to set up an account.
 The biggest local banks are the United Overseas Bank (UOB), the Development Bank of Singapore (DBS) and the Overseas Chinese Banking Corporation (OCBC).
 They have ATMs all over the island.
 The big international banks are here too, should you need them, although they have a very restricted number of ATMs.
 Credit cards are widely accepted in shops and restaurants with contactless payment the preferred option by most.

 Treats and travel

 New residents and tourists alike will want to sip an obligatory Singapore Sling at the Long Bar in the legendary Raffles Hotel; see the orchids at the Botanical Gardens; visit the fantastic Singapore Zoo and Night Safari; maybe have a couple of beers on the man-made beach on Sentosa Island or enjoy the sun setting with a cocktail at the rooftop terrace bar at Marina Bay Sands.
-Less touristy time-fillers include a visit to the old colonial (est. 1886) but surprisingly unpretentious Polo Club, where you can have tea on the terrace whilst watching a match, or join locals on a trip to East Coast Park to cycle, roller blade and have lunch.
+Less touristy time-fillers include a visit to the old colonial (est. 1886) but surprisingly unpretentious Singapore Polo Club, where you can have tea on the terrace whilst watching a match, or join locals on a trip to East Coast Park to cycle, roller blade and have lunch.

 There are plenty of green spaces to let the kids run around in, many of which have playgrounds and picnic areas.
 If you are really stuck for things to do, then one of the best things about this place is that it is so easy to get away.
-With new budget airlines making trips abroad more affordable, it is increasingly common to jump on a plane to Bali, Thailand or Malaysia for the weekend, all of which are just one or two hours away.
+With budget airlines making trips abroad highly affordable, it is common to jump on a plane to Bali, Thailand or Malaysia for the weekend, all of which are just one or two hours away.
 Singapore is enjoyed as much for its proximity to other destinations as a city in its own right.

 It’s easy to get used to this spotlessly clean, efficient city state, where there’s virtually no crime or obvious poverty.
 It’s hard to imagine giving up the swimming pools, balmy weather, Tiger Beer, cheap taxis and chicken rice.
 The quality of life here is good.
 It’s always summertime in Singapore, and the living is easy.